-The source output level entry ranges from 1.25 mV to 1.77 V RMS.
+The source output level entry ranges from 1.25 mV to 1.77 V RMS (5 mV to 7.08 V RMS in high source level mode).
 This source value is associated with the constant source level mode only.
 There are 64 discrete levels available in 1 dB increments.
 The level may be typed in directly or increased / decreased in user definable dB steps.
 Note: When the level is typed in directly use the Carriage Return (Enter) or Tab key to enter the new value.
 When using the inc / dec buttons the source level will be updated automatically.